Hardeep63024/Lung-cancer-detection./README.md

 # Lung-cancer-detection.
-This is my first repository, Author - Hardeep singh.
+This is my first repository.
+Author - Hardeep singh.